js-jslog/harpguru-scripts/blues-scale-many-positions.md

 We won't require any overblows or overdraws for this.
 If you have all the overblows and overdraws already then you know you can play any scale in any position.
 What we want to prove today is that intermediate and even beginner players can stay in their comfort zone, but still get a worthwile insight in to positional playing.

 So let's get started.
 Here's the blues scale in second position.
 We can't play all the notes.
-We've got the important 3b & 5b's on overblow and overdraw holes here, but we've got those notes available elsewhere, and we've even got a complete scale available down here, so we're happy.
+We've got the important 3b & 5b's on holes 6 7 & 10 as overblow and overdraws, but we've got those notes available elsewhere on holes 3, 4 & 10, and we've even got a complete scale available down here, so we're happy.

 How about 3rd position?
 Well the situation is even better isn't it. only this 5b on hole 9 is on an overdraw.
 The rest is beautiful.
 You might even be surprised to see the blues scale in 3rd position like this.
 It definitely doesn't get as much coverage as 2nd.
 Well if that surprised you then just wait for what happens next.